Duty of Care in Illinois Injury Cases Explained

 What Damages Can You Recover After a Breach of Duty?

-Proving a breach of duty is not enough on its own.
-You must also prove that the breach caused your injuries and losses, and then show the full scope of those damages.
+Proving breach of duty gets you in the courtroom door, but it’s not enough on its own.
+You also have to prove that the breach caused your injuries and losses, and then quantify those losses.
+This is where we calculate what your life has cost you.

 Common categories include: